andrewreeman/andrewreeman.github.io/_posts/2018-10-13-grid-layout.md

 <section id="section-named-lines">
     <h2>Named tracks</h2>
     <p>
-        We can name tracks by specifying the name in square brackets before the track.
+        Tracks can be named by specifying the name in square brackets before the track.
 For example: <code>grid-template-columns: [sidebar] 100px [content] 300px [ads] auto [ads-end]</code>.
 In this case the first column is named 'sidebar', the second is named 'content' and the last is named 'ads'.
 The end of the last column is also named 'ads-end'.
 The below example shows usage with named rows as well as columns.
     </p>
     <p data-height="500" data-theme-id="0" data-slug-hash="oaGvzM" data-default-tab="html,result" data-user="andrewreeman" data-pen-title="Names lines" data-preview="true" class="codepen">
         See the Pen <a href="https://codepen.io/andrewreeman/pen/oaGvzM/">Names lines</a> by Andrew Reeman (<a href="https://codepen.io/andrewreeman">@andrewreeman</a>) on <a href="https://codepen.io">CodePen</a>.